 Numbering over 83 million, Millennials are the fastest-growing, most diverse generation of consumers in the United States.
 This is true globally, too.

 Popular belief says that Millennials are broke.
 It’s not true.
 Millennials are simply entering their wealth accumulation phase later than Baby Boomers—who are often the ones doing the “wealth comparison.”
-In reality, it is likely that Millennials will outspend Baby Boomers in 2017.
+In reality, it is likely that Millennials will outspend Baby Boomers in the coming years.

 Millennials, also known as Generation Y and Echo Boomers, have grown up being advertised to more than any previous generation and with more choices for products and services than ever before.
 Most importantly, Millennials have come of age with more channels and ways to buy, rent, share, and pay for products and services than any previous generation.
 These changes are setting new rules for sales and marketing.